 Build a cloud data loss prevention policy

-While a majority of the cloud platforms like AWS and Google have in-built protocols around security to keep information safe, businesses tend to assume that they won’t need any cloud specific encryption method.
+While a majority of the cloud solution services providers or platforms like AWS and Google have in-built protocols around security to keep information safe, businesses tend to assume that they won’t need any cloud specific encryption method.
 However, the benefits of accessing data from anywhere opens the door for hackers to get creative.

 The solution to this lies in using data loss prevention tools and APIs that lowers data risk with de-identification, obfuscation methods and inspect, classifying data into sensitive information seamlessly through the power of machine learning.

 Keep systems updated

 One of the most obvious, yet overlooked data loss prevention strategies is keeping all the systems updated.
 Businesses, specially startups tend to pass on frequent updating of software and hardware owing to the time and sometimes money it takes to update and upgrade them, opening themselves to hacks and data breach.

 Another aspect to consider in terms of keeping systems updated is that while it is okay to automate updates for antivirus software, the updates that require infrastructure changes need to be studied thoroughly.
 This would help ensure that the functionalities are not compromised and zero vulnerabilities get introduced in the system.

 Your data loss prevention best practices will be as strong as your least security-educated stakeholder.
 Invest in educating your stakeholders and data users on how to manage data in order to ensure its security and the implications of not taking care of the sensitive information.

 Only when you teach the importance of data loss prevention strategy will the users be able to take it up on priority.

 The success of these key steps to improve DLP we just looked into is highly dependent on consistency you are able to maintain in adapting the data loss prevention practices.
 But knowing when to start can be even more challenging.